 - 1. A catalogue of detected events in coordination with the Catalogue project - 2.
-Astrophysical event rates - (a) Up to date compact binary event rate estimates including all feasible sources of uncertainty and, if possible and mature, $\frac{dN}{dV dM}$. - (b) Constraints on BNS and NSBH rates in lieu of detection. - 3.
-Astrophysical mass distribution of coalescing binary black holes - 4.
+Astrophysical event rates - (a) Up to date compact binary event rate estimates including all feasible sources of uncertainty and, if possible and mature, $\frac{dN}{dVdM}$. - (b) Constraints on BNS and NSBH rates in lieu of detection. - 3.
+Astrophysical mass distribution of coalescing binary black holes in the form of constraints on a power law governing the distribution of the primary mass of binary black hole mergers. - 4.
 Astrophysical spin distribution of coalescing binary black holes - 5.
 Data release of BBH population